 Your horse would need to be physically sound before any work commenced and if in any doubt about this then I would need confirmation from a vet or qualified equine physiotherapist or relevant practicioner, to be able to continue.

-My work would include: Join up and Follow up, developing polite ground manners and training your horse to lead well.
-I cover foot handling preparation for the farrier and trimming, long-lining, fully accepting the saddle and rider, a suitable degree of spookbusting, introducing the horse to the various objects, sounds (including show sounds, clapping, bells etc) and scary things that it might encounter when out and about in the real World.
+My work would include: Creating a trusting and respectful connection with your horse, developing polite ground manners and training your horse to lead well.
+I cover foot handling preparation for the farrier and trimming, long-lining, fully accepting the saddle and rider, a suitable degree of spookbusting, introducing the horse to the various objects, sounds (including show sounds, clapping, bells etc) and scary things that you and your horse might encounter when out and about in the real World.

 I cover training your horse to stand still to mount and dismount which is SO important particularly from a safety point of view.
 The 6 key aids are taught to the horse too: Walk, Stop, left and right turns, back up and stand still.
 I also cover trotting and a degree of hind quarter control and lateral movement as appropriate with each horse.
-Finally we make sure that the horse is happy hacking out by itself to meet its new World both independently and in the company of other horses if requested.
+Finally we make sure that the horse is happy hacking out confidently without another horse and also in the company of other horses if requested.

 I can introduce mouthing of the bit subject to the horse's mouth being checked out by an Equine Dental Technician, but all initial riding is from a dually halter until the horse or pony is more developed.
 This keeps the mouth soft and protected during these early stages.
 Please note however that if you are riding out of your premises in public areas, you would need to check with your insurance company to see if you are insured to ride out in a dually halter as this is not classed as a bridle.
 Wearing a bridle over or under the dually, whichever sits better, can work well in these early stages so you can have 2 sets of reins, one on the dually and one on the bit, so you can switch accordingly to help keep the mouth soft.
 Alternatively there are also plenty of bitless bridles available now a days, so finding one to suit your horse in these early stages is something I can help with.